NaoiseGaffney/Training/README.md

 		* **Task 8:** Fill in the credit-card payment form and click on the "Pay" button.
 		* **Task 9:** Continue shopping, or click on [Home](https://training-and-development.herokuapp.com/), or close the browser.
 	* **Use Case 001-004 - Edit / Update the Character (Consumer) Profile:** As a consumer I want to edit / update my Character (Consumer) Profile for future features and content.
-		* **Task 1:** Access the character dashboard via the naviagation bar menu [Character Dashboard](https://training-and-development.herokuapp.com/account/dashboard/).
+		* **Task 1:** Access the character dashboard via the navigation bar menu [Character Dashboard](https://training-and-development.herokuapp.com/account/dashboard/).
 		* **Task 2:** Click on [Log-in](https://training-and-development.herokuapp.com/account/login/), enter your username and password, and click on the "Log-in" button.
 		* **Task 3:** Click on [edit your profile](https://training-and-development.herokuapp.com/account/edit/).
 		* **Task 4:** Update the Character Profile form and click on "Save changes" when done.
 A Django message pop-up provides feedback on whether the update is successful or not.
 Click on [Character Dashboard](https://training-and-development.herokuapp.com/account/dashboard/).
 	* **Use Case 001-005 - Change Password:** As a consumer I want to change my password.
-		* **Task 1:** Access the character dashboard via the naviagation bar menu [Character Dashboard](https://training-and-development.herokuapp.com/account/dashboard/).
+		* **Task 1:** Access the character dashboard via the navigation bar menu [Character Dashboard](https://training-and-development.herokuapp.com/account/dashboard/).
 		* **Task 2:** Click on [Log-in](https://training-and-development.herokuapp.com/account/login/), enter your username and password, and click on the "Log-in" button.
 		* **Task 3:** Click on [change your password](https://training-and-development.herokuapp.com/account/password_change/), enter your current password, your new password, your new password a second time, and click on the "Change" button.
 		* **Task 4:** Click on the [Character Dashboard](https://training-and-development.herokuapp.com/account/dashboard/) and [Logout](https://training-and-development.herokuapp.com/account/logout/).
 	* **Use Case 001-006 - Password Reset:** As a consumer I want to reset my password as I have forgotten my current password and want to gain access to my account.
-		* **Task 1:** Access the character dashboard via the naviagation bar menu [Character Dashboard](https://training-and-development.herokuapp.com/account/dashboard/).
+		* **Task 1:** Access the character dashboard via the navigation bar menu [Character Dashboard](https://training-and-development.herokuapp.com/account/dashboard/).
 		* **Task 2:** Click on [Forgotten your password?](https://training-and-development.herokuapp.com/account/password_reset/).
 		* **Task 3:** Enter your e-mail address (same one used to register) and click on the "Send e-mail" button.
 		* **Task 4:** Once you receive your password reset e-mail, click on the link to reset your password.